Kashif13/SYSC4806-1/README.md

 ---
 # Sprint 2

+## Goal: Overall ability completed from a user's perspective to view different parts of the entire department

 ## Plans:
 Have integration tests in place, complete Program domain model and establish relationships between courses, programs, years, categories, and learning outcomes.
 Hopefully also implement Administrator privileges to edit the list, and have a user only be able to view all the information.
 The specific lists the user is able to view need to be established as well, after the relationships and the domain models are set up.
 The relationships to establish are: